• Follow

 Following on from a second-place finish in the 2025 Guinness Men’s Six Nations, Steve Borthwick’s side will look to build on their strong end to the tournament.

-With 13 England players selected for The British & Irish Lions, the England XV team will be a blend of youth and experience and the game will be shown for free, live on RugbyPass TV.
+Head coach Andy Farrell named 13 England players in his British & Irish Lions squad, 11 of whom were selected to play against Argentina on Friday night in Dublin.
+With a number of seasoned players therefore unavailable, the England XV team will be a blend of youth and experience and the game will be shown for free, live on RugbyPass TV, as well as on the England Rugby YouTube.

-Highly-rated uncapped players such as Oscar Beard and Guy Pepper were included in this week’s training squad, while George Ford, Jamie George and Henry Slade bring 272 caps of experience between them.
+Highly-rated uncapped players such as Guy Pepper and Joe Carpenter were named in the starting lineup, while George Ford, Jamie George and Henry Slade bring 272 caps of experience between them.

 Where Allianz Stadium, Twickenham